franglow/can-i-breathe-this-air/README.md

 ## Description

-A modern web app to check air quality (AQI) by city or geolocation.
+Modern web application to check air quality (AQI) by city or geolocation.
 The frontend is static (HTML/CSS/JS) and the backend is a secure proxy (Cloudflare Worker) that protects the API key and optimizes performance.

 ---